 Additionally, there may be questions in a particular case as to what “regularly works” means as well.
 These are often complicated fact patterns and I am happy to work through your facts and apply them to the framework above to render my opinion as to whether Pennsylvania will have jurisdiction.
 Pennsylvania has more favorable workers’ compensation laws, generally speaking, for injured workers than many surrounding states.
 We are a lost earning power state so wage loss benefits can be payable, theoretically, without end, so long as the work-related injury causes a loss in earning power. (noting that once a conversion to partial disability applies, there is a 500 week cap).

-If you were injured outside of Pennsylvania, but believe one of the above circumstances may apply to your case, call or email Certified Pennsylvania Work Comp Attorney Michael W. Cardamone TOLL FREE at (877) 560-7090 or MyPhillyWorkersComp@Gmail.com for a FREE CONSULT 7 days a week.
+If you were injured outside of Pennsylvania, but believe one of the above circumstances may apply to your case, call or email Certified Pennsylvania Work Comp Attorney Michael W. Cardamone at (215) 206-9068 or Michael@CardamoneLaw.com

 The Cardamone Law Firm